-It isn’t until you become chronically ill that you begin to realise how much the small things can matter.
+You become chronically ill that you begin to realise how much the small things can matter when you become chronically ill.
 When you struggle to leave the house and your world becomes reduced to the four walls of your bedroom, it can be beyond difficult to keep smiling.
 For many people the effects aren’t just physical; their illness leaves them isolated from friends, family and the outside world.
 Luckily for us, there are still others who understand: fellow chronic illness sufferers.

 This is where stationery comes in… Spoonie Mail is the prettiest mail.
-There have been countless times where I’ve legitimately not wanted to open an envelope because the washi tape is SO PRETTY and SHOULD NOT BE CORRUPTED (true story).
+There have been countless times where I’ve legitimately not wanted to open an envelope.
+You see the washi tape is SO PRETTY and SHOULD NOT BE CORRUPTED (true story).
 Spoonie Mail writers usually have an abundance of pretty stickers, writing sets, pens and pencils, fancy stamps and more, and all of that results in the cutest post ever.

 You seriously wouldn’t believe how much receiving a handwritten letter through the post can make your day.
 When you’re stuck in bed and everything feels rubbish, just knowing that somebody is thinking of you and has taken the time to send you a letter can make such a huge difference.
 And for some of the more severely affected, it could be their only communication with the outside world.
 So clearly Spoonie Mail is important… this is therefore your blessing to spend your life’s savings on stationery.
 You’re welcome.

 And although sending mail is such an important thing in the chronic illness community, that doesn’t mean it’s exclusive to us.
 Social media is awesome and means we can stay in touch with each other with much more ease, but why not send letters too?
-I recently started writing to my other friends and family and they loved it, so much so that they’ve now started doing it too.
-So next time you have a bit of free time, why not put your stationery to good use and let someone know you’re thinking of them?
+I recently started writing to my other friends and family and they loved it.
+So much so that they’ve now started doing it too.
+So next time you have a bit of free time, why not put your stationery to good use?
+Let someone know you’re thinking of them?
 I can guarantee you’ll make them smile.

 If you’re a fellow chronic illness sufferer who would like to start sending Spoonie Mail, @SpooniePost on Twitter is a great place to start!